Ritikraushan1/zn-verify/README.md

 ### v1.2.1 (Patch Update)

 - **Breaking Change:** Functions no longer return a promise.
 They are now synchronous for easier usage.
+- Added `validateAgeRange` to validate if an age is within a specified range.
-- Updated documentation to reflect the change.
+- Updated documentation to reflect the changes.

 ### v1.2.0